-4. Leave at least 1.5-2 inches of head space at the top of the jar because as the vegetables ferment, carbon dioxide will be pushed up from the brine and may cause the mixture to expand.
+4. Leave at least 1.5-2 inches of headroom at the top of the jar because as the vegetables ferment, carbon dioxide will be pushed up from the brine and may cause the mixture to expand.

 5. Place a weight on top of the vegetables to secure them below the brine.

-6. Fasten your cloth around the mouth of the jar with a rubber band and place in a warm place, around 65 degrees if possible and leave to ferment for 2.5 to 5 weeks (I recommend waiting the full five weeks).
+6. Fasten your cloth around the mouth of the jar with a rubber band.
+Store the mixture at around 65 degrees if possible and leave to ferment for 2.5 to 5 weeks (I recommend waiting the full five weeks).

-7. If mold grows on the top of your pickle, have no fear-- It's not dangerous, so you can simply scrape it off and eat whatever is underneath it.
-I have physically tried this many times.
-It's actually a normal part of lacto-fermented pickle making.
+7. If mold grows on the top of your pickle, have no fear.
+It's not dangerous; simply scrape it off and eat whatever is underneath.
+I have tried this many times.
+It's actually a normal part of lactofermented pickle making.
 Even commercial operations occasionally experience some molding and just remove that top layer before transferring to individual jars.

-The lacto-fermentation process is actually the safest method of food preservation.
-This is in contrast to home vinegar-brine pickle making, which can cultivate botulism bacteria.
+The lactofermentation process is actually the safest method of food preservation, in contrast to home vinegar-brine pickle making, which can cultivate botulism bacteria.

 8. When it's done, transfer your pickle to smaller jars with lids, and store it in the refrigerator.
 These will keep at least six weeks or longer.